Florida's Nonnative Fish and Wildlife

 The Nonnative Fish and Wildlife Program aims to minimize the adverse impacts of nonnative species in Florida through prevention, early detection, rapid response, control and management, and education and outreach.
 Our staff monitor and remove nonnative species, respond to new invasions, and assess the risk of species not yet present in our state.
 We oversee programs designed to get people involved develop educational handouts and routinely engage with the public at festivals, public workshops and other special events.
 Our staff also oversee permitting for nonnative species and manage research contracts that increase our understanding about nonnative species and help evaluate innovative management strategies.

 The Exotic Pet Amnesty Program promotes responsible pet ownership and helps prevent nonnative animals from being released into the wild by providing exotic pet owners who can no longer keep their pets with a legal and responsible alternative to releasing them.

 People can surrender their exotic pets at one-day-only Exotic Pet Amnesty Day events or year-round by calling the Exotic Species Hotline at 888-Ive-Got1 (483-4681).
-All exotic pets, including ones held illegally, are accepted without penalty.
+Most exotic pets, including ones held illegally, are accepted without penalty.
 PLEASE NOTE: Finding homes for large pond turtles (red-eared sliders, yellow-bellied sliders, cooters, chicken turtles, and redbelly turtles) can take longer than a year.
 These turtles WILL NOT be accepted at Exotic Pet Amnesty Day events unless specifically arranged by the FWC.
 Owners of these turtles should call the FWC's Exotic Species Hotline at 888-Ive-Got1 (888-483-4681) to be put on the adoption wait list.

 Surrendered exotic pets are placed with pre-approved adopters.
 The FWC is always in need of new adopters, and there is no cost to apply.